DeanGracey/ArcadePipeline/README.md

 ```
 For more information and tutorials on using docker, visit [Docker Tutorial](https://docs.docker.com/learn/)

-The Nodes can be built and run from the Dockerfile using the commands.
-Once an image is run it runs as a container.
+The docker images can be built and run from the Dockerfile using the following command.
+The Dockerfile must be in your current directory.
+When you run an image a container using that image is created.
+Don't forget the '.' at the end of the *build* command - this indicates the Dockerfile is in your current directory.
 ```
 docker build -t <image_name> .
 docker run -i -t <image_name>